AaronDewes/blitz-gen/README.md

    stage that installs most things that make Raspbian friendly to new users like system documentation.

- - **Stage 5** - The Raspbian Full image.
-More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, office productivity, etc.

 ### Stage specification

 If you wish to build up to a specified stage (such as building up to stage 2